CRYPTWARBLER 2.0

 - Timbre Controller

 The Frame recieved some major updates in April.
 It is now as deep (20") and as tall (32", folded up) as it can be, while still fitting in my friend's bus.
-The legs are reattached, now with hinges that allow it to fold in, like a camel sitting down.
-12 latches hold the 4 legs tightly in place when standing up.
-Additionally, the rig for the ROM Logic Bay, attached to the top, also folds over.
+The legs are reattached, now with hinges that allow it to fold in, kind of like a camel sitting down.
+Additionally, the rig for the ROM Logic Bay also folds over the top.

 ROM Logic Bay